City project

 The Solution

-CineCarioca is an interesting example of one such policy, marrying a cultural intervention with social aims; it is the first neighbourhood cinema ever located in a Brazilian favela.
+CineCarioca marries cultural intervention with social aims; it is the first neighbourhood cinema ever located in a Brazilian favela.
 This has inspired a wider programme, which aims to increase access to culture across the city, revitalising deprived urban areas and improving social inclusion.
 CineCarioca does this by constructing and providing high-standard movie theatres at affordable prices in areas of the city currently lacking in cultural spaces.
-The scheme addresses a number of municipal policy priorities and is subsidised (as are its tickets) by City Hall, via its audiovisual investment company Rio Filme.
+The scheme addresses several municipal policy priorities and is subsidised (as are its tickets) by City Hall, via its audiovisual investment company Rio Filme.

-As an important activity in the city’s attempt to democratise access to culture, efforts focused on areas where access was previously poor, in particular, the recently pacified favelas.
-In December 2008 the first of the Pacifying Police Units (UPPs), created by the Security Secretariat of the State of Rio de Janeiro, was deployed.
+Efforts focused on areas where access was previously poor, in particular, the recently pacified favelas.
+In December 2008, the first of the Pacifying Police Units (UPPs), created by the Security Secretariat of the State of Rio de Janeiro, was deployed.
 The new model of public safety and policing aimed to restore legal and institutional control of the territories through community policing.
 Pacification has enabled the improvement of public infrastructure and services in these areas.

 The first area to get a new cinema was the Alemão favela complex (Complexo do Alemão), which until 2010 was one of the biggest drug-dealing strongholds in the city.
 It is composed of 15 communities with around 70,000 residents, many of whom (especially young people) are neither studying nor working.
 The complex lacked cultural spaces, including cinemas, and DVD piracy was a major problem.

-City Hall funded the building of a neighbourhood cinema with 90 seats, tickets subsidised at US$2, four screenings per day, domestic and foreign premieres and special screenings for local schools and students.
-The cinema is now run by a private company, and in 45 months of operation, more than 200 movies have been screened, reaching an audience of more than 250,000 people.
-This works out at US$6 invested by the state per citizen.
+City Hall funded the building of a neighbourhood cinema with 90 seats, tickets subsidised at US$2, and four screenings per day, with domestic and foreign premieres and special screenings for local schools and students.
+The cinema is now run by a private company.
+After 45 months of operation, more than 200 movies have been screened, reaching an audience of more than 250,000 people.
+This works out to US$6 invested by the state per citizen.
 Around 14,000 students from public schools have taken part in an after-school program called CineCarioca Escola.

 The Impact

-The project has changed and redrawn territorial and human boundaries of the city.
+The project has redrawn the territorial and human boundaries of the city.
 Many people who live in Complexo do Alemão now feel more confident about exploring the rest of the city.
-As a window on the world, the cinema has helped many residents to think more broadly about their job and life opportunities.
-There have also been a number of positive economic outcomes: small businesses in the area of the cinema have grown; the cinema provides employment for people from the neighbourhood; ATM machines have been installed for the first time; pirate DVDs are no longer sold.
+The cinema has helped many residents to think more broadly about their life potential.
+There have also been positive economic outcomes: small businesses in the area of the cinema have grown; the cinema employs people from the neighbourhood; ATMs have been installed for the first time; pirate DVDs are no longer sold.

 Refine your search